fancycode/MemoryModule/doc/readme.txt

 License
 --------

-The MemoryModule library is released under the Mozilla Public License (MPL).
+Since version 0.0.2, the MemoryModule library is released under the Mozilla Public License (MPL).
+Version 0.0.1 has been released unter the Lesser General Public License (LGPL).

 It is provided as-is without ANY warranty.
 You may use it at your own risk.